eerielili/gpigeon/README.md

 ============

-Don't forget to copy `config.def.mk` into `config.mk` and tune the variable to your liking.
+Don't forget to copy `config.def.mk` into `config.mk` and tune the variables to your liking.
 Then, you can run the good old:
 ```
 make
 make install #you'll maybe need sudo though